Wayfair Allegedly Sold $200,000 Of Furniture To A Detention Center — So Employees Are Walking Out

 This is what solidarity looks like - a reminder that everyday people have real power, as long as we’re brave enough to use it. https://t.co/667abeLDTG

-In response, employees are staging a walkout at Copley Square in Boston and calling on Wayfair to donate the profits from the sale to RAICES, an immigration services organization that supports underserved immigrant families, children, and refugees.
+In response, @wayfairwalkout says employees are staging a walkout at Copley Square in Boston and calls on Wayfair to donate the profits from the sale to RAICES, an immigration services organization that supports underserved immigrant families, children, and refugees.

 Customers are also taking to Twitter to denounce Wayfair's stance and to publicly share that they have cancelled their orders.